tonytx05/microdotblog-paper-tonytx05/README.md

 ### Change Log

-**Version 1.1.5:** Released 19th November, 2022
+**Version 1.1.6:** Released 22th November, 2022
-- Added support for mastodon and linkedin social icons
+- Added support for mastodon and linkedin social icons, as `rel="me"` links.

 **Version 1.1.3:** Released 23rd May, 2022
 - Fixed issue with On This Day feature not working